uofu-emb/2024_lab3_Samuel_Chase/README.md

 ![example workflow](https://github.com/uofu-emb/2024_lab3_Samuel_Chase/actions/workflows/main.yml/badge.svg)

 # Lab 3 Threads (Sam Bosch, Chase Griswold)
+- **NOTE**: The ADC is uncalibrated.
+I got similar readings on the Bluetooth Lab 11.
 Full disclosure: Relied heavily on reference implemention.
 We modified the code to toggle the LED on the main thread, and report temperature sensor readings on the side thread, as can be seen in the screenshot "thread status" below.
 The code has been extensively documented.

 # Objectives